 VP, Communications / 2010-2018

-In the early 2010s, most companies still saw the Internet as peripheral to their business rather than the most important way to interact with people.
+Today it’s obvious that all businesses need to be digital, but in 2010s most companies still saw the Internet as peripheral to their business rather than the most important way to interact with people.
 Between 2010 and 2018, I led marketing and communications for Huge as we turned a small design studio in Brooklyn into a global institution helping many of the world’s most iconic brands transform into digital businesses.

 Rubenstein